 Well, zucchini is pretty laid back.
 It’s one of the easiest plants to grow in your garden because it can grow in most types of soil and doesn’t require much maintenance.
 They also flower more than a lot of the other common garden staples (like eggplant or peppers, for example) and the flowering is important to its fruit producing quality.
 It also has cyclical harvesting, which essentially means that the more your harvest, the more zucchini you’ll see in your garden.

-So what do you do with all this fresh zucchini?
+OK, but what do you do with all this fresh zucchini?
 We’ve got a few ideas for using it up in these dog days of summer.

 Image and recipe from EatPlant-Based